 - At the discretion of the Executive, and in the interest of competitive play, any division U9 to Adult may be divided into 2 or more distinct tiers.

 Game nights are revisted yearly.

-- If divisions are combined, the game night is the game night for oldest age in the division due to field bookings at club level.
+- If divisions are combined, the game night is the game night for each age in the division due to field bookings at club level.

 - Games may be scheduled on Friday and Saturday as required.

 - All teams must play on their designated playing night.